HAS-Tools-Fall2020/homework-csalcedo959/Submissions/12_Week12/Salcedo_HW12.md

 # Forecast Week 12 - ReadMe File
 ## *Name:* Camilo Salcedo
 ## *Date:* November 16th 2020

+__

+### Grade
+3/3 - Great work!
+I really love your graphs.
+Also sorry I just realized I forgot to reply to your email.
+I will try to remember to answer your question in class tomorrow.

+Also I don't see your  slide in the slide deck?
+Can  you double check that you added it in the right place?
 ___
 ### 1. A brief summary of the how you chose to generate your forecast this week.
 For this week, I decided to analyze three different datasets: Precipitation Rate (used by Laura in class), Air temperature and Pressure, obtained from the Physical Sciences Lab from the NOAA.
 The used datasets were downloaded as NCEP re-analysis data in format netCDF.